Mumbai Suburban Railway: Ticketing

+UTS

 The ticket counters usually have long queues.
-In order to bring a solution to this problem, the UTSOnMobile app was launched by railways minister Suresh Prabhu at Dadar railway station in December 2014.
+In order to bring a solution to this problem, the UTSOnMobile app was launched by the railways minister Suresh Prabhu at Dadar railway station in December 2014.
 This app was launched initially for Android and Windows Phone, with the iOS version developed later.

 After signing up, the user has the option to load the prepaid RWallet built in the app, using credit/debit cards, net banking, IMPS or private mobile-based apps.
 After the RWallet is loaded, the app can be used to book tickets on the entire network.
 Alternatively, the user may book tickets directly using credit/debit cards, net banking, IMPS, UPI, or various digital wallets such as PayTM, MobiKwik etc. for payments within the app without having to load the prepaid RWallet.

 Initially, the ticket booked on the app had to be printed from the ATVMs.
-This step was found tedious by the commuters and was criticized.
+This step was found tedious by the commuters and was criticised.
 Later, in July 2015, an update for the app was launched, which made e-tickets acceptable.
-The update also brought technical changes, like, the tickets could be booked only within a radius of 30m to 5 km of the origin station, and not from the platform.
+The update also brought technical changes, like the tickets could be booked only within a radius of 30m to 5 km of the origin station, and not from the platform.
 This move was well received by commuters, which resulted in over 50,000 downloads on the launch day.
+However, it was discontinued on the 1st of March, 2026 and replaced by RailOne.

+RailOne

+However, due to multiple applications existing to provide a range of services, all of which were considered essential for passengers, the decision was made to consolidate these services into a single "superapp" that would serve as a singular interface for passengers.
+Thus the RailOne was launched and included the ability to book Reserved, Unreserved and Platform tickets.
+Similar to the functionality provided by the UTSOnMobile app, the payment gateway includes an prepaid RWallet option which can be loaded with funds and gives a 3% percent discount, debit/credit card option, netbanking option, IMPS and UPI options as well.
+However, some implementation issues such as the lack of geofencing which was present on UTSOnMobile and prevented passengers from booking tickets when they were physically situated outside of a 5km radius of the origin station, have led to instances of ticketless travel occurring.